axibase/atsd/sql/README.md

 Each `search_expression` must return a boolean (`true`/`false`) value.

-The `result_expression` can be a number, a string, or an expression.
-Result expressions return values of different data types.
+The `result_expression` can be a literal value (number, text) or an expression.
+Result expressions in the same `CASE` construct are allowed to return values of different data types.

->If the data types are different (such as a number and a string), the database classifies the column with `JAVA_OBJECT` to the [JDBC](https://github.com/axibase/atsd-jdbc) driver.
+>If the data types are different (such as a number and a varchar), the database classifies the column with `JAVA_OBJECT` to the [JDBC](https://github.com/axibase/atsd-jdbc) driver.

 If no `search_expression` is matched and the `ELSE` condition is not specified, the `CASE` expression returns `NULL`.